jrobind/dev-jot/README.md

 I'd recommend you use VS Code as your IDE.
 Please install the VS Code [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.
 Once you have installed this you can run the project using the live server extension.
 Please follow the [documentation](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for this.

-Once the app is running, you will need to have a Google profile in order to successfully authenticate.
+Once the app is running, you will need to have a Google profile set up in order to successfully authenticate.
 Simply click the 'Sign in with Google' button and a modal should pop up prompting you to choose a Google account.

 HTML, CSS, and JavaScript currently live in the `public` directory at the project root.